kekons4/mtg-counter/README.md

 ## Usage

-to execute project, run 'npm start'
+to execute project, open it in vscode and host it through live server plugin.

 ## license